This Pan

 Sort Views

-The default view is first presented so that the user understands where the sort element is located within the application.
-The user can use 2 fingers to zoom in or out, as well as swipe to move right and left, up and down.
+The default view is sized to fit within the window of the current user flow, enabling the user to understand where the sort element is located within the application.
+The user can use 2 fingers to zoom in or out, as well as scroll horizontally and vertically to view the entirety of the sort element.

 EArly concept

-This earlier concept maintained the end goal of easing the burden of decision making with focus on ADHD minds.
-However, the approach was quite different with an emphasis on the emotional toll indecision can take.
+This earlier concept maintained the end goal of easing the burden of decision-making with a focus on ADHD minds.
+However, the approach was quite different, with an emphasis on the emotional toll indecision can take.

 The design evolved around using artistic visuals (sketches) as a medium to help emotional processing, increase focus, and deliver delight.

-The partial aversion to high tech mixing with emotions inspired the styles to take on humanistic and physical qualities.
-I leaned into the idea of a sketchbook - the background an off-white color of paper and sketches drawn in one color as if done with marker.
+The partial aversion to high-tech mixing with emotions inspired the styles to take on humanistic and physical qualities.
+I leaned into the idea of a sketchbook - the background an off-white color of paper and sketches drawn in one color as if done with a marker.

 Users were encouraged to log their moods.
-Logging at the begging and end of a session could give the user tangible evidence of the effects this app had on their decision making processes and emotional states.
+Logging at the beginning and end of a session could give the user tangible evidence of the effects the app had on their decision-making processes and emotional states.

 Logging mood would also give the image generator more information to work with when it comes time to generate a sketch of the chat.

 Sketches were intended to summarize the problem and any helpful actions or steps to take.
-The concept was based on studies about the link of processing emotions and interpreting/creating art.
+The concept was based on studies about the link between processing emotions and interpreting/creating art.